diinin/diinin/README.md

 ### Hi there I am Nasra 👋

 I recently had the opportunity to finish the 16 week intensive bootcamp at the School of Code!
-During my time at the SoC, I had the opportunity to work with other bootcampers on a wide range of different workshops and projects.
+During my time at SoC, I had the opportunity to work with other bootcampers on a wide range of different workshops and projects.
 I worked in an agile manner, incorporating best coding practices and enhanced my soft skills to become a competent and highly motivated full stack software developer.

-Prior to attending the bootcamp I worked as a senior NHS pharmacist in a busy Trust within the West Midlands, where I was involved in the training and development of junior pharmacists.
+Prior to attending the bootcamp, I worked as a senior NHS pharmacist in a busy Trust within the West Midlands, where I was involved in the training and development of junior pharmacists.

 Languages & technologies: